Andorra

 Any administrative supervision of local authorities may only be exercised according to such procedures and in such cases as are provided for by the constitution or by statute.

-Article 8 of the Charter concerns the supervision of local authorities.
-In Andorra, Article 82.2 of the Constitution provides that “The acts of the Local Councils shall be directly enforced through the means established by law.
+Article 82.2 of the Andorran Constitution provides that “[t]he acts of the Comuns shall be directly enforced through the means established by law.
 Against such acts administrative and jurisdictional appeals may be lodged with the purpose of controlling their conformity with the legal system”.
-A similar provision is included in Articles 5 and 6 of the Qualified Law on competences.
+A similar provision is included in Articles 5 and 6 of the Qualified Law on the powers of Comuns.
+Only the ordinary courts, the Constitutional Court and the Court of Auditors, which are independent bodies, have the power to review municipal decisions.
+In particular, the Constitutional Court rules on disputes “arising from the interpretation or exercise of jurisdiction between the general bodies of the State and the Comuns” (Article 82.1 of the Constitution).

 As result of those provisions, the Government has no supervisory power on the activities of the Parishes.
 Only the courts, the Constitutional Tribunal and the Tribunal de comptes – which do not depend on the government – are entitled to control the activity of the municipalities.